 First Peter chapter 5 verses 1 through 4.
 Let me read this text to you.
-"Therefore I exhort the elders among you as your fellow elder and witness of the sufferings of Christ and a partaker also of the glory that is to be revealed, shepherd the flock of God among you, exercising oversight, not under compulsion but voluntarily according to the will of God and not for sorted gain but with eagerness, nor yet as lording it over those alloted to your charge but proving to be examples to the flock.
-And when the chief shepherd appears, you will receive the unfading crown of glory."
+"Therefore I exhort the elders among you as your fellow elder and witness of the sufferings of Christ and a partaker also of the glory that is to be revealed, shepherd the flock of God among you, exercising oversight, not under compulsion but voluntarily according to the will of God and not for sordid gain but with eagerness, nor yet as lording it over those allotted to your charge but proving to be examples to the flock.
+And when the Chief Shepherd appears, you will receive the unfading crown of glory."

 Unfortunately as time and history and culture would have it, we know very little about shepherding.
 We know very little about shepherds.
 We know very little about sheep.
 For the most part, we are under some fairly prevalent misconceptions on both counts.
 Before we can understand what it means to shepherd the flock of God in a spiritual sense, we have to understand the analogy itself from the physical side.

 I came to understand a little more about shepherding because of my trip, along with my family, to New Zealand.
 Prior to that time my knowledge was somewhat limited, though I had a temporary summer job in high school as a shepherd, would you believe, out in the desert.
 It didn't last too long, long enough for me to have a little knowledge but not enough to be able to communicate significantly.
 But after my trip to New Zealand and after reading a book written by one of the foremost shepherds in all of New Zealand, which I have read quite carefully, I think I have a little better understanding of what it is to be a shepherd and to have to care for sheep.
 So before we look at the spiritual side, I need to fill in the gaps of shepherding that would have been well known to Peter's audience.